LukeTaher/justsomecompiler/README.md

 ### Assignment 3 Notes
+- Constant folding + propagation
+- Loop unrolling
+- Function inlining
+- Basic subexpression elimination
-- Recursion
+- Evaluation step counting
-- Higher order functions
-- Lambda functions
+- Evaluation timing
+- ASTs in `test/asm4/ast`

-*see asm3 test script for examples*
+*see asm4 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
-Intended to mimick a C-like syntax.
+Intended to mimic a C-like syntax with functional characteristics.

 ## Usage
 Compile with `make` clean with `make clean`

-Run on a given file with `./some_lang.native [filename]` to evaluate

-Run on a given file with `./some_lang.native -v [filename]` to print AST
+Run on a given file with `./some_lang.native [-flags] [filename]`

+###### Flags
+- `-v` - Print abstract syntax tree
+- `-o` - Enable optimisations
+- `-s` - Output evaluation statistics

 ## Tests